 Factor II and Factor V (Leiden) Genotyping

 Factor V and II are blood clotting proteins.
-Variations in these proteins can increase the risk of dangerous cardiovascular events caused by venous thrombosis.
+Variations in these proteins may increase the risk of dangerous cardiovascular events caused by venous thrombosis.
 In clinical studies, it has been shown that several genetic defects are associated with increased risk of venous thrombosis.
 Physicians should consider testing any patient who has had a personal or family history of such events or those at high clinical risk of venous thrombosis, including patients taking medications that are potential contributors.
 Genetic variants tested are Factor II: c.*97G>A (g.20210G>A) and Factor V Leiden: c.1601G>A (c.1691G>A).

 Indications for Factor II and Factor V Mutation Testing